 A. Many of the flavor and aroma compounds that make coffee delicious are fragile and begin to break down within weeks of roasting.
 Most commerical coffee available has been roasted weeks if not months ago in bulk roasting facilities before going through a chain of intermediaries before reaching the customer.
 By the time you open the bag, the beans are stale.
 We do things differently.
-We roast our coffee a minimum of three times a week and ship within one or two days, so that it can be enjoyed at its freshest.
+We roast our coffee Monday through Friday and ship it out the next day, so that it can be enjoyed at its freshest.

 Q. What is the highest quality of coffee you use?